falcondb/MyNotes/Linux/source-code-study/5.x.x/Synchronization/RCU.md

   /* force scheduling for rcu_qs() if current thread is idle*/ resched_cpu(0)
 ```
+Populate the `struct rcu_head` pointed by `head`, add it to the current tail of the callback list `rcucblist`.  `rcu_ctrlblk.curtail` is the pointer pointing to the address of the next of current tail list.

 ```
 /* Record an rcu quiescent state.  */